2Hawk Vineyard & Winery

 Intelligently attuned to the environment, Jen and Ross Allen bring a sustainable and natural approach to farming.
 For pest and vermin control, they use resident barn owls, ladybugs, jackrabbits, and their namesake red-tailed hawks.
 In the spring, you can spot Ross getting off his tractor to move killdeer nests out of harm’s way as they like to nest in the rocky soil and feast on vineyard bugs.

-With 23.5 acres currently planted, there is room on-site to expand to 30 total acres of vines.
+With 26 acres currently planted, there is room on-site to expand to 30 total acres of vines.
 The first block, containing Tempranillo and Viognier, was planted earlier this decade.
 The second block features Tempranillo, but only every other row was planted initially.
 The Allens filled in that Tempranillo block in 2014.
 Existing, poor-quality Chardonnay vines were replanted with Wente and Robert Young clones.
 Pinot Noir, Malbec, Grenache, Cabernet Sauvignon, Cabernet Franc, Merlot, Sauvignon Blanc, Muscat, and additional Chardonnay were planted in 2015.
-They are on schedule to plant an additional 3 acres in 2019 that will include Syrah and a small amount of petit verdot.
+They planted an additional 3 acres in 2019 that included Syrah and a small amount of petit verdot.

 The new plantings allowed the 2016 vintage to be 100-percent estate grown.
 2Hawk produced approximately 1,400 cases in 2016.
 With the increase in fruit produced in the vineyard, production for the 2017 vintage was approximately 3,500 cases.